dmd-program/dmd-300-sp17/concept-development.md

 A process should be custom tailored for each project.

 It's helpful to understand that the process is a tool to help you get to the end-point of a project more quickly or without the need for as many iterations.
 Changing a process mid-stream can be beneficial, particularly, if you stumbled onto a new process.
-This will create unpredictable outcomes that often feel like novel and exciting discoveries.
+This will create unpredictable outcomes that often feel like you've stumbled into new and exciting discoveries.